readthedocs/readthedocs.org/docs/user/reference/environment-variables.rst

 Environment variables
 =====================

-Read the Docs builders set the following environment variables automatically for each documentation build:
+All :doc:`build processes </builds>` have the following environment variables automatically defined and available for each build step:

 .. envvar:: READTHEDOCS